Essential Transfusion Medicine (ETM) - 5 day course

 Overview

-It will introduce the major aspects of Transfusion Medicine to enable safe and effective practice to StRs and ST2/3s newly in post.
+The Essential Transfusion Medicine is a 5-day course which will introduce the major aspects of Transfusion Medicine to enable safe and effective practice to StRs and ST2/3s newly in post.

 • ABO forward and reverse typing